-In this article, we will explore the impact of Coronavirus on the world economy and especially the tourism sector in Morocco.
+In this article, we will explore the impact of Coronavirus on the world economy and especially Moroccan economy and its the tourism sector.
 Keep reading to learn more.

 The impact of Coronavirus on the world Economy